-Our Deferred Compensation Plan, which is subject to the applicable provisions of Internal Revenue Code Section 409A provides that eligible employees may elect to convert and defer a portion of their base salary and bonus award into investment options in lieu of receiving cash.
-An "eligible employee" under the Deferred Compensation Plan is: (i) an employee whose base compensation for 2009 is expected to be \$105,000 or higher and has been approved by our Chief Executive Officer, or; (ii) any other employee who has been approved by our Chief Executive Officer.
+Our Deferred Compensation Plan, which is subject to the applicable provisions of Internal Revenue Code Section 409A, provides that eligible employees may elect to defer a portion of their base salary and bonus award into deferred compensation accounts that accrue earnings based upon the selection of available investment options.
+An "eligible employee" under the Deferred Compensation Plan is: (i) an employee whose base compensation for 2010 is expected to be \$110,000 or higher and has been approved by our Chief Executive Officer, or; (ii) any other employee who has been approved by our Chief Executive Officer.
 The base compensation threshold is adjusted annually for cost-of-living increases.
 Pursuant to the terms of the Deferred Compensation Plan, the minimum annual amount that can be deferred is \$2,000.
 No more than 25% of an employee's base salary or 50% of an employee's annual bonus may be deferred under the Deferred Compensation Plan in any calendar year.
 Employees may allocate a portion of their deferred compensation to be distributed in a lump sum or installments to begin at retirement or a scheduled distribution date.
-The mutual fund investment options include: (i) conservative (e.g. money markets or bonds); (ii) moderately conservative (e.g. balanced funds), and; (iii) aggressive (e.g. domestic and international equity).
+The available investment options consist of certain mutual funds, which include: (i) conservative (e.g. money markets or bonds); (ii) moderately conservative (e.g. balanced funds), and; (iii) aggressive (e.g. domestic and international equity).
+Our obligation to make payments of amounts credited to participants' deferred compensation accounts is a general unsecured obligation.
 In addition, under the Deferred Compensation Plan, we may make discretionary contributions on behalf of an eligible employee.
 Since inception of the Deferred Compensation Plan, we have not made any discretionary contributions on behalf of employees.
-Three of our named executive officers deferred a portion of their base salary and/or bonus paid during 2008 to the Deferred Compensation Plan.
-The Compensation Committee believes that, by offering an alternative savings alternative for our named executive officers, the Deferred Compensation Plan supports our objectives to attract, retain and motivate talented personnel.
+Three of our named executive officers deferred a portion of their base salary and/or bonus paid during 2009 to the Deferred Compensation Plan.
+The Compensation Committee believes that, by offering an alternative savings alternative for our named executive officers, the Defe